clementhelsens/documentation/CONTRIBUTING.md

 # Contributing

-[starterkit-lessons][repo] is an open source project, and we welcome contributions of all kinds:
+[EPFL-STD][repo] is an open source project, and we welcome contributions of all kinds:

-* New lessons;
+1. New repositories with corresponding documentation;
-* Fixes to existing material;
+2. Fixes to existing material;
-* Bug reports; and
+3. Bug reports; and
-* Reviews of proposed changes.
+4. Reviews of proposed changes.

 By contributing, you are agreeing that we may redistribute your work under [these licenses][license].
 You also agree to abide by our [contributor code of conduct][conduct].